-If you have a business or a business idea, this is the programme to take because of the extra support, knowledge, and also validation that you’re in the right path
+If you have a business or a business idea, this MSc Innovation Management and Entrepreneurship course is the course to take because of the extra support, knowledge, and also validation that you’re in the right path.

 More about Jordan